Google Ads campaigns ramp as the algorithm learns. Month 1 typically produces ~30% of full performance. Plan cash flow around that curve.

 --

 Bid strategy is optimizing.
-Volume and CPL improving week over week.
+Volume and CPL improving week over week as conversion signals accumulate.

 100% performance